likicv/usysml-test-cases/README.md

 2
 ```

-Every such 'simple calculator' command could run in
+Every such simple calculator command could run in
 [R](https://www.r-project.org/) or
 [GNU Octave](https://www.gnu.org/software/octave/index) with the
 predictable outcome.
 However the other way around doesn't